mrudorfer/burg-toolkit/readme.md

 - move all point clouds to o3d
     - in object_library we could already keep the o3d point clouds, which should save some processing
     - we could also save the point clouds to files, which saves some waiting time during each run
+    - however, they're more flexible as numpy array and if we need to include trimesh we would have a hazzle to switch from the different o3d/trimesh object instances
+- restructure object library
+    - currently, objects have Type and Instance classes, but background obejcts are treated differently, which is somewhat inconvenient
+    - also, object library index is based on the order of the objects in the array, which is not ideal
 - poisson disk sampling:
     - point densities are not uniform, instead it is relative to the size of the object
     - i think uniform density would be better, but we can skip some part of the table